akeneo/pim-docs/cookbook/catalog_structure/overriding_the_mongodb_product_value.rst

 Then, add your custom relations to the mapping.

-If your `Color` data are stored in ORM, you should use the following mapping:
+If your `Color` data is stored in ORM, you should use the following mapping:

 .. code-block:: yaml